lydell/line-numbers/readme.md

 - before: `String`.
 String to put before the line number.
 Defaults to `" "`.
 - after: `String`.
 String to put between the line number and the line itself.
   Defaults to `" | "`.
 - transform: `Function`.
+It is called for each line and passed an object with the following properties:

+  - before: `options.before`
+  - number: `Number`.
+The current line number.
+  - width: `Number`.
+The padded width of the line numbers.
+  - after: `options.after`
+  - line: `String`.
+The current line.

-A function that receives the entire string that will be inserted at each line and returns a transformation of it.
-May be used if `before` and `after` aren’t enough, or if you want to colorize the line numbers, or whatever.
+  You may modify the above properties to alter the line numbering for the current line.
+This is useful if `before` and `after` aren’t enough, if you want to colorize the line numbers, or highlight the current line.

 License